Mars24 User's Guide

 Mars24's first graphic display is a list of three or more clock readouts.
 It always shows two readouts for Earth time, one of them for UT (Universal Time, essentially the same as Greenwich Mean Time, GMT) and one for your local time zone, as determined from your computer's time settings.
 The third readout always shown is the time on Mars's prime meridian, or "Airy Mean Time" (AMT), an analogy to Greenwich Mean Time on Earth.

-When Mars24 is first launched, it will also show the mission clocks for the two currently lander missions: MSL Curiosity and MER-B Opportunity.
+When Mars24 is first launched, it will also show the mission clocks for the two currently active lander missions: MSL Curiosity and MER-B Opportunity.
 Curiosity is the rover which touched down early Aug.
-6, 2012, and Opportunity is the rover which has been active on Mars since January 2004.
+6, 2012, while Opportunity is the rover which has been active on Mars since January 2004.

 To add additional clock readouts to the time display, click on the "plus" button in the lower left of the display window.
 A dialog will appear offering you a variety of choices for setting up the readout.
 You can select a lander mission clock, the time at a specified Martian landmark, or at a location specified by a pair of longitude-latitude coordinate.
 (Please note that Mars24 expects lon-lat coordinates to be entered with "planetocentric" values).